tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 ![Web Page](_images/more-dom-1.jpg)

 ## III.
 Creating and appending elements
-Our page is missing a &lt;footer>, so let's create one and insert it into the &lt;body>, and the very end of the page.
+Our page is missing a &lt;footer>, so let's create one and insert it into the &lt;body>, at the very end of the page.

 ### more-dom-2.html